We use UPS & Fedex for fast and reliable shipping.

 However, for this type of teacup, the protruding part of the outer wall of the rim needs to be trimmed after throwing the clay, to make it neat before glazing and firing.
 With the bound mouthline design, during the throwing process, the concave and convex groove on the outer wall of the teacup can be shaped by hand, reducing the need for trimming and improving production efficiency.

-The most crucial aspect of this "finger groove" for the Jianzhan teacup is that the shape of the bound mouth groove is a curved ring, which creates a pre-stressed structure in the clay body near the rim.
+The most crucial aspect of this "finger groove" for the Tenmoku teacup is that the shape of the bound mouth groove is a curved ring, which creates a pre-stressed structure in the clay body near the rim.
 Therefore, during firing at high temperatures, the rim is less likely to deform, increasing the yield rate of finished products.

 In contrast, the round-mouthed teacups, as described in "Tiangong Kaiwu" by Song Yingxing, "When filled, the hand is slightly heavy, and after firing, a concave mouth is formed, no longer round and regular."